A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Stability and bifurcation: the big picture and basic concepts

 \subsubsection{Bifurcation points}

-We first assume that, for a some initial range of the load parameter $\lambda$, there is only one solution (branch) $u_0$, the so-called principal branch, such that $f(u_0, \lambda) = 0$ in Eq.~\eqref{equation-5}.
+We first assume that there is only one solution (branch) $u_0$, the so-called principal branch, as the load parameter $\lambda$ increases at the beginning, such that $f(u_0, \lambda) = 0$ in Eq.~\eqref{equation-5}.
 In Fig.~\ref{bifur-1}, the principal branch $u_0$ bifurcates to a bifurcated branch $u_0 + v$ when the bifurcation parameter $\lambda$ increases to $\lambda_b$ that corresponds to the state $u_b$.
 The pair $(u_b, \lambda_b)$ is called a bifurcation point.
-For example, in the example of the column buckling, the unbuckled state would be called the principal branch, while the buckled state is the bifurcated branch. \\
+For example, the unbuckled state of Euler's column is usually called the principal branch, while the buckled state is the bifurcated branch. \\

 Now the questions are how to determine the existence of the bifurcated branch and to find the bifurcation point.
-To answer these questions, we have to introduce the {\it implicit function theorem whose discussion}, especially in the context of interest, may be found in many books \cite{seydel2009practical, kuznetsov2013elements, antman2013nonlinear}.\footnote{At this stage of the tutorial, we will illustrate the bifurcation theory by using the derivative of a function rather than the functional derivative.
-This arrangement highly simplifies the discussion and helps establish the basic ideas underlying bifurcations.} \\
+To answer these questions, we have to introduce the {\it implicit function theorem whose discussion}, especially in the context of interest, may be found in many books \cite{seydel2009practical, kuznetsov2013elements, antman2013nonlinear}.\footnote{In the beginning, we just illustrate the bifurcation theory by using the derivative of a function rather than the functional derivative.
+This arrangement highly simplifies the discussion and makes the spirit of the bifurcation theory clear.} \\

 {\bf Theorem} ({\it Implicit function theorem}).
 Let $\mathcal S \subseteq \mathbb R^{1+1}$ and write points in the set $\mathcal S$ as $(u, \lambda)$ with $u \in \mathbb R$, $\lambda \in \mathbb R$.
 Let $f: \mathbb R^{1+1} \to \mathbb R$ be $\mathcal C^1$ on $\mathcal S$.
 Let $(u_0, \lambda_0) \in \mathcal S$ with $f (u_0, \lambda_0) = 0$.
 If the derivative